Uniqueness in Haken's Theorem: Return to the graphic

 In a similar fashion, replace $\Ebar$ in $E$ by three parallel components: $\Ebar_+$ representing the upper left quadrant, $\Ebar_-$ representing the lower right quadrant and a component $\Ebar^{12}$ representing the upper right quadrant.
-Call the resulting system $E^{12}$.
+Call the resulting weakly aligned disk/sphere set $E^{12}$.

-Deleting exactly $\Ebar_+$ from $E^{12}$ gives the weakly reducing system for the right boundary edge; deleting exactly $\Ebar_{12}$ gives a weakly reducing system we call here the {\em diagonal system}.
-By Lemma \ref{lemma:redundant} the two systems converge.
+Deleting exactly $\Ebar_+$ from $E^{12}$ gives the boundary edge alignment for the right boundary edge; deleting exactly $\Ebar^{12}$ gives a weakly aligned disk/sphere set we call here the {\em diagonal set}.
+By Lemma \ref{lemma:redundant} the alignment on the diagonal set given by the algorithm coincides with that inherited from the alignment of $E^{12}$, as does the boundary edge alignment.
+By Proposition \ref{prop:parallel} the two alignments are congruent.

-Now repeat the argument using the system $E^{21}$ obtained by replacing $\Ebar^{12}$ with a component $\Ebar^{21}$ representing the lower left quadrant.
-The argument shows that the diagonal system also converges to the weakly reducing system for the lower boundary edge.
-Therefore the weak solutions representing the two boundary edges converge to each other.
+Now repeat the argument using the disk/sphere set $E^{21}$ obtained by replacing $\Ebar^{12}$ with a component $\Ebar^{21}$ representing the lower left quadrant.
+The argument shows that the alignment coming from the diagonal set is congruent to the border edge alignment for the lower boundary edge.
+Therefore the border edge alignments representing the two boundary edges are congruent.

 {\bf Case 3:} The labelings around the vertex are $\arraycolsep = 2.0pt $.
-In this case we may as well assume the main diagonal is aligned.
+In this case we may as well assume the main diagonal is safe.
 Then a minor variant of the argument for Case 2 suffices. \end{proof}